David Eldon: Career

 Eldon was the non-executive chairman of HSBC Bank Egypt and HSBC Bank Turkey A.S., roles to which he was appointed in 2017, and retired from both during 2021.
 He was non-executive chairman of HSBC Bank Oman between 2013 and 2017 and he has been Adviser to the CEO of HSBC's Global Commercial Bank since 2016.

 Other positions held by Eldon during his career include non-executive chairman of Hang Seng Bank Limited, a director of HSBC Bank Australia Limited (formerly Hongkong Bank of Australia Limited), a director of the MTR Corporation, a director of Swire Pacific Limited, deputy chairman of The Hong Kong Jockey Club, chairman of the Hong Kong General Chamber of Commerce and chairman of the Dubai International Financial Centre Authority.
 He was a member of the Presidential Committee for National Competitiveness of President of South Korea Lee Myung-bak and a senior adviser to PricewaterhouseCoopers in Hong Kong and China from September 2005 until 2014.

+From January 2016 to December 2022, he served as non-executive chairman of Octopus Holdings Limited, Octopus Cards Limited and Octopus Cards Client Funds Limited.
+During his seven-year tenure, Eldon steered the digital transformation of the home-grown Hong Kong company, fast-tracking online and mobile strategies as well as spearheading product diversification with the aim of deepening market penetration.

-Eldon is non-executive chairman of Octopus Cards Limited in Hong Kong and sits on a number of other boards, advisory boards and Hong Kong Government entities.
+Eldon also sits on a number of other boards, advisory boards and Hong Kong Government entities.